Where Does Cocaine Come From? How Is It Made?

 Cocaine production starts with coca leaves, and it takes a specific process using a selection of chemicals to create powdered cocaine and crack cocaine.
 The way cocaine is produced can mean the purity of the drug varies.
 Read on to learn more about how cocaine is produced.

 If your cocaine use is impacting your daily life or causing concerns, you may have a cocaine addiction.
-Call us at (855) 430-9439 or send a message to learn about the treatments available at your nearest Zinnia Healing detox center.
+Call us at (855) 430-9439 or send a message to learn about the treatments available at your nearest Zinnia Health detox center.

 Cocaine’s Origins: Where Does Cocaine Come From?